SUmmary Status Subcommittee

-The first evidence-based consensus statement on tumor immunotherapy for the treatment of patients with melanoma was released by the Society for Immunotherapy of Cancer (SITC) and published online by Nature Reviews Clinical Oncology in 2013.
+The Society for Immunotherapy of Cancer (SITC) developed and published the first evidence-based consensus statement on tumor immunotherapy for the treatment of patients with cutaneous melanoma in Nature Reviews Clinical Oncology in 2013.

 Tel: +1 414 271 2456 | Fax: +1 414 276 3349 | Email: firstname.lastname@example.org